JobMcKee/jobmckee.github.io/README.md

 # jobmckee.github.io
-for users partial to skeumorphism
+For Cydia users partial to skeumorphism, this is a repository for posterity.
+Archiving the majority of tweaks that I've stumbled onto and can't keep track of, this is for private use only.